Hey friend and Welcome!!

 Similarities & Differences

-- The capsules on both come from the Nuemann K67 design.
+- The capsules on both come from the Neumann K67 design.
 What is a cardioid capsule?
-Both are center terminated and have the K67 back plate drilling pattern.
+Both are center terminated and have the K67 backplate drilling pattern.

 - The mics do well in similar applications.

 - The NT2 modeled itself after the famous Neumann U87, while the NT1 has a few different looks: A white mic, a black mic, a silver mic, and a similar appearance to the NT2 in silver as well.